slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The truth will set you free, but first it will piss you off."
 -- Gloria Steinem*

-> *The closer you are to the truth, the more silent you become inside."
+> *The closer you are to the truth, the more silent you become inside." (...)
+"I went looking for truth and all I found was love.
+I went looking for love and all I found was truth." (...)
+"If it hurts to hear it, look for the truth in it.
+If it comforts to hear it, look for the lie in it."
 -- Naval Ravikant*

 > *"You should not honor men more than truth." (...)